neiltait/medex_web_pub/README.md

 #### Browser Cookies

-To access the projects front-end when running the server locally, you need to add the following (blank) cookie files to the browser you will be using:
+To access the projects front-end when running the server with LOCAL=True, you need to add the following (blank) cookie files to the browser you will be using:

 `medex_id_token`